By Lauralynn Mangis

 Conclusion – Here, only the surface of ways to save money during the summer has been touched on.
 There are hundreds of ways money can be saved on summer costs and activities.
 Just take a long look around and money-saving options can be found everywhere.
 There are only two choices to be made.
 Penny foolish or penny wise, and pennies do make dollars.
 Choose to be penny wise this summer and your budget will thank you!

 Lauralynn Mangis is the Online Marketing Specialist at Advantage Credit Counseling Service.
 She is the author for Advantage CCS’s Blog called Dollars & Sense.
 Advantage Credit Counseling Service is a member of the National Foundation for Credit Counseling.
-Contact Advantage Credit Counseling at 866.699.2227, or visit them online at www.advantageccs.org.
+Contact Advantage Credit Counseling online or via the phone at 866.699.2227.

 Views expressed are the personal views of the author, and do not represent the views of the National Foundation for Credit Counseling, its employees, its members, or its clients.